Second Portuguese–Ovimbundu War

+The Second Portuguese–Ovimbundu War, also known as the Bailundo revolt and the National Liberation Revolt in Angola, was an armed conflict between the kingdoms of the Ovimbundu people, primarily the Bailundo kingdom, against the Portuguese Empire.

-The Bailundo revolt was an insurrection launched by the Ovimbundu kingdom of Bailundo and its allies against the Portuguese Empire.
-The revolt was prompted by the sudden decline of the price of root rubber, pitting the indigenous population against European immigrants and aboriginal loyalists.
-The revolt lasted between 1902 and 1904, ending in a Portuguese victory.
+The conflict was motivated by Portuguese colonial ambitions, control of trade routes, and the sudden decline in the price of rubber, pitting the Ovimbundu people against European immigrants and colonial representatives.

+Considered the largest military exercise on African soil against a colonial power before World War I, it lasted from 1890 to 1904, ending in a Portuguese victory.

 Background

 The fertile Benguela highlands also known as Nano were traditionally settled by other Bantu people.
 The early 17th-century invasion of the Imbangala tribesmen led to a merger of the two populations and the subsequent creation of the Ovimbundu kingdoms.
 The Benguela region was first explored by Portuguese merchants in middle of the 17th century, initiating the trade of slaves, ivory, beeswax and rubber.
 Occasional clashes between the Portuguese and Ovimbudu occurred in the 18th and 19th centuries, taking place in the two major regional trading arteries of Benguela – Caconda Nova and Catumbella – Northern Huambo.
 Private armies belonging to merchants and tribal chiefs fought each other over the control of the southern trading route.
-Following the defeat of the Bailundo and Bié in the 1774 war against the Portuguese, the two kingdoms remained at peace sharing control over the northern trading route.
+Following the defeat of the Bailundo and Bié in the 1774-1778 war against the Portuguese (First Portuguese–Ovimbundu War), the two kingdoms remained at peace sharing control over the northern trading route.

 In the middle of the 19th century, Portuguese colonists began building forts in Ovimbundu controlled areas.
 Despite the fact, power largely remained in the hands of local kings and powerful merchants.
 Trading continued to flourish, as army deserters, Portuguese convicts, vagrants, mulattoes and locals became engaged in the long distance caravan trade.

 By the beginning of the 20th century, the Benguela region was controlled by 22 Ovimbundu kingdoms, the Bailundo, Bié and Huambo being the most powerful of them.
 The 1874 invention of root rubber, quickly established it as a substitute good for traditional rubber.
 Bailundo citizens became increasingly involved in the peaking rubber trade between the period of 1886–1901, abandoning traditional raiding activities.